aetperf/aetperf.github.io/_posts/2023-08-30-Vector-similarity-search-with-pgvector.md

 make install
 ```

-I also had to specify the path to `pg_config` before the installation.
+We also had to specify the path to `pg_config` before the installation.

 ## Loading the Dataset into Postgres